-Fourteen of the Arctic 30 were given exit stamps in their passports on Boxing Day, the rest will be given their stamps today.
-The non-Russians will all leave the country in the coming days, many of them as early as today.
+Fourteen of the Arctic 30 were given exit stamps in their passports today, the rest will be given their stamps tomorrow.
+The non-Russians will all leave the country in the coming days, many of them tomorrow.
 They will soon be back with their families.
-Australian Colin Russell will be among the departures and is expected home in Tasmania by 31 December.

-Before taking his seat on the train on the train to Finland, Dima said:
+Before taking his seat on the train, Dima said:

 “I’ve never regretted what we did, not once, not in prison and definitely not now.
 Sometimes you just have to stand up and ask to be counted, and that’s what we did in the Arctic.
 They didn’t throw us in jail for what we did, they locked us up because of what we stood for.
 The Arctic oil companies are scared of dissent, and they should be.
 They may have celebrated when our ship was seized, but our imprisonment has been a disaster for them.
 The movement to save the Arctic is marching now.
 Our freedom is the start of something, not the end.
 This is only the beginning.”